Elbasvir / Grazoprevir Dosage

 Mild liver dysfunction (Child-Pugh A): No adjustment recommended.

-Moderate or severe liver dysfunction (Child-Pugh B or C): Contraindicated
+Moderate or severe liver dysfunction (Child-Pugh B or C) or any history of hepatic decompensation: Contraindicated

 Safety and efficacy have not been established in patients younger than 18 years.